nicocrm/aqueduct-sync/README.md

 This parameter is an object which must implement:

  * getSyncState(entity): retrieve a promise resolving to the sync state for that entity (local name)
  * saveSyncState(entity, syncState): save the sync state for the entity (local name).
 Return a promise.
 We update the sync state when records are synced from the remote, not when they are written from the local to the remote, to avoid race conditions.
+Care must be taken not to update the sync state backward, in case records are synced out of order.

 The sync state is an opaque object, that will be passed to the remote connection to determine records that need syncing.